qezTorn/cartel_api/src/README.md

 [p] Attacks - Works provided you dont use the range incorrectly [ ] Events  - Not yet implemented pending solving above problems [ ] Graph   - Same as above not implemented yet
+[p] Chat    - They added chat api to the game
+     ^- This is as implemented as is knowable since the documentation for the api is down

 [x] Cartel       - This should be easy havent done it yet though [x] Inventory    - Should be easy